 DerwentWISE was more formally known as the Lower Derwent Valley Landscape Partnership.
 The partnership was made up of fifteen local and national organisations who care about the Lower Derwent Valley.

 Organisations in the partnership included:

 The partnership was chaired by Annie Bird and hosted by Derbyshire Wildlife Trust so the scheme office staff were based at their offices up in Middleton by Wirksworth.

 £2.5 million! – Who paid for that?

-In September 2013 the partnership was awarded £1.7 million of Heritage Lottery Funds so that DerwentWISE could begin.
+In September 2013 the partnership was awarded £1.7 million of Heritage Lottery Funds (now known as the National Lottery Heritage Fund) so that DerwentWISE could begin.
+The NLHF has been supporting living landscape and heritage projects since 1994.
+They are the largest dedicated funder of heritage in the UK.
 The rest of the funds were sourced through the partner organisations.

 Pre DerwentWISE, the partnership carried out extensive consultation with local people, businesses and communities in the Lower Derwent Valley.

 The majority of the application was based on the Landscape Conservation Action Plan (LCAP).
 This is an all embracing document which analyses the landscape, assesses the problems and makes a case for investing in an area which we all know as very special indeed.